 I firmly enjoy teaching, integrating it into new or developing research projects.
 Theory Curiosity also drives me to experiment with topics that are on (and sometimes over) the edge of my expertise, relying on activated student expertise and resourcefulness instead, such as in a flipped classroom setting.
 Because I have worked at many different national and international departments and faculties, alternating Ancient History, Classics and various forms of Archaeology departments and Humanities settings, I have experience with a broad spectrum of approaches and topics, ranging from BA1 Greek archaeology at Nijmegen to Euripides at Oxford, and from RMA courses on Roman colonization and Archaeological methods at Leiden, to interdisciplinary courses on Ancient Roman Migration, drone flying as well as on Shelley and Romanticism in 18th and 19th century Rome, at KNIR.
 On a more fundamental level, I helped as Head of Department creating and implementing a new teaching program and method for the Global Archaeology education program.
 I warmly invite (PhD) students and other fellow researchers who are interested in one of the research projects or (English-taught) Field Schools to get in touch!

 Join my upcoming courses!

-– Summer School: Roma Caput Mundi (deadline applications: 1 May 2020)
+– Winter School: Roma Caput Mundi (deadline applications: 1 November 2020)